pasindu651/mindfulAI/README.md

 - **mongoDB** to store user information, sessions, and task information
 - **Axios** for requests from the client side to the server side
 - **NodeJS**, **React**, and **Primereact** for the frontend
-- **chatGPT** API for optimizing the start time of tasks based on the existing schedule
+- **Open AI GPT-4o** API for optimizing the start time of tasks based on the existing schedule

 ## How to Run Project Locally: